aitechnerd/dotfiles/README.md

-# dotfiles
-Dotfiles and installation scripts
+# Dotfiles and installation scripts

+## chezmoi

+This is a tool that manages dotfiles